Duy-97/odin-recipes/README.md

 # odin-recipes
-Small practice project using basic HTML
+Small practice project using basic HTML and CSS